sg-s/xolotl/docs/how-to/make-own-models.md

 ## Creating new mechanisms

-Because mechanisms are so generic, the only way to make new mechanisms is to write new C++ files.
+Because mechanisms can be just about anything, the only way to make new mechanisms is to write new C++ files.
 As with conductances, new mechanisms inherit from the abstract C++ class called "mechanism" and it is typically straightforward to write a new mechanism.